The Cromwell Las Vegas Hotel Review

 • There’s only one restaurant on site

-• You must pay a charge to get into the nightclub, on top of the $37 daily resort fee.
+• You pay to get into the nightclub – on top of the $37 daily resort fee.

 • No complimentary parking